AdamWagner/stackline/README.md

 - 🧮 **Always in sync**. stackline keeps track of stacks as you move between spaces, resize windows, and add or remove stacks.
 - 🕹️ **Flexible control**.
 Control stackline via shell commands, or access the instance directly via Hammerspoon.

+**NOTE:** Multi-monitor support is currently 🚧 under construction ([#22](https://github.com/AdamWagner/stackline/issues/22)).
+If you use multiple monitors, it's probably best wait for the [feature/multi-monitor](https://github.com/AdamWagner/stackline/tree/feature/multi-monitor) branch to be merged.

 <table>
 <tbody>
 <thead>